titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 #### iColorRGB (uniform vec3 iColorRGB;)
 The RGB color currently selected in the UI color control for this pattern.
-Colors in shaders are scaled to a floating point 0.0 to 1.0 range.
+Colors in shaders are normalized to a floating point 0.0 to 1.0 range.
 You do not have to multiply them back to 0-255, and you don't have to worry about color components under- or overflowing while doing calculations.
 They are automatically clamped to the proper range on output.

+#### iColorHSB (uniform vec3 iColorHSB;)
+The same color as in iColorRGB, but pre-converted to normalized HSB format.
+(All components are in the range 0.0 to 1.0.
+It's just like a Pixelblaze!)

 #### iPalette (uniform vec3 iPalette[5];)
 An array of 5 RGB colors, containing TE's current palette.
 You can